aaltonewmedia/learn.newmedia.dog/content/courses/audiovisual-studio-workshop/project/index.md

 ### PDF

+In addition, please provide a .pdf file that has the following

 {{<hint info>}}
-In addition, please provide a .pdf file that has the following mimimum information:
+ **Mimimum information:**

 1) Name of your project
-2) 1-2 paragraphs of general description of what your project is about. ***If you give me permission to publish your documentation video, this will be public together with the video.***
+2) 1-2 paragraphs of general description of what your project is about.
+This is meant as a general description for people to understand what you did. ***If you give me permission to publish your documentation video, this will be public together with the video.***
+3) List of external resources that you used to create your work.
+Links to sources for music and audio files, tutorials you used etc.
-3) Also answer these questions in the .pdf file:
+4) Also answer these questions in the .pdf file:
-  - Can we publish the video and the project description on this site [or on the project archive site.](https://newmedia.dog/)?
+  - Can we publish the video and the project description on this site [or on the project archive site](https://newmedia.dog/)?
+  - Can we upload your video file to the Aalto Media Lab [Vimeo](https://vimeo.com/medialabhelsinki) and [YouTube](https://www.youtube.com/@aaltomedialab/featured) channels?
+The videos will be better quality if we can upload them there.
   - In what way would you like us to write your name if you give the permission to publish it?
   - Would you like us to add a link to your website, social media profile, or some other website below the video?
+Please list any link you would like to have there.
 {{</hint>}}

 {{<hint warning>}}
-Additional information:
+**Additional information:**

 Your pdf can also include more detailed information:
-- sketches, process images, pictures
+- sketches, process images, other pictures
+- a description and reflection of your working and learning process, what worked out, how would you like to improve further.
 {{</hint>}}

 ### Project files

+Also send your TouchDesigner project files including all images, music, videos, data files that are required to run your project.
+Note that you can submit your files either here on MyCourses OR to the OneDrive folder that we used during the last day of the course.
+OneDrive folder is accessible by everyone in the class.
+MyCourses is accessible only by you and the teachers.

+{{<hint info>}}
+If you upload the files to MyCourses, please make a .zip archive of the files.
+OneDrive works ok with just the folder as well.
+{{</hint>}}

 ---